 It wasn’t the pivotal year, and neither will 2022 be.
 If anything, the conditions for a backlash against the climate emergency are developing as nations struggle with high oil prices and lack of energy resources.
 Australia and China come to mind.
 Soaring carbon prices in Europe this holiday season also hurt, by forcing polluters to switch back to coal from more expensive gas.

 The ESG story is getting winded as well, and starting to succumb to charges of “greenwashing” and financial manipulation as more and more companies pledge to move to net zero emissions.
 Investors are in for a rocky ride next year.

 But the forces that made climate change a financial issue in the past few years will continue to evolve in 2022.
 As the risk becomes more identifiable, the opportunities also become clearer.
 Climate summits may never be the same, but at least the financial world and the political ones are finally pulling on the same oars.

-David Callaway is the founder of Callaway Climate Insights and former editor-in-chief of USA Today
+David Callaway is founder of Callaway Climate Insights and former editor-in-chief of USA Today